Can you believe that it is already March?

 "Sa vie est la drogue."
 And that drug is called palm wine.

 Despite drinking hard wine the way we drink water (even the babies drink nothing but wine and mother's milk) and eating hardly anything, walking 100 km a day is not unusual for the chief who is about 60 years old.
 However, he cannot be sure of his own age because they obviously do not have any kind of birth certificate and they do not have to go to school or any other official institutions.
 So, the mother determines the age of the child.
+They can get older than 100 years despite their self-destructive behavior and way of life.

 The chief of the tribe was much smaller than me (I'd say he was about 1.40m tall), but his children and grandchildren were already much taller.
 So, it is clear that this type of people won't exist much longer.